What is HIV?

 Treatment as Prevention (TasP) is a strategy people who are HIV-positive can use to prevent the spread of HIV.
 When people who are living with HIV take their HIV medications as prescribed, and maintain an undetectable viral load, they are not infectious.
 They have, to quote the CDC, “effectively no risk of transmitting HIV to their HIV-negative sexual partners.”
 We do not yet know if TasP is as effective in preventing HIV transmission through sharing needles or injection drug equipment.

 How do we know it works?
 There are two big clinical trials that have provided definitive evidence that treatment as prevention is effective (HPTN 052 Study and PARTNER Study).

-U=U (Undetectable = Untransmittable) is a term that has been adopted by many HIV organizations around the world.
+U=U (Undetectable = Untransmittable) means that a person living with HIV who has an undetectable viral load cannot pass HIV on to their partners.
+U=U is a term that has been adopted by many HIV organizations around the world.
 For more information, check out the Prevention Access Campaign.

-Keep in mind that when an HIV-positive person first starts on treatment, it takes several months before viral growth is completely suppressed.
-During that time, it’s a good idea to use condoms and/or PrEP.
+Keep in mind that when an HIV-positive person first starts on treatment, it can take several months before their viral load is completely suppressed.

 When someone goes from being HIV-negative to being HIV-positive, we say that they have “seroconverted.”
-Right after someone has been infected with HIV, the person might experience something called “seroconversion illness,” which may feel like a bad flu that lasts for a couple of weeks.
+Right after someone has contracted HIV, the person might experience something called “acute HIV infection,” which may feel like a bad flu that lasts for a couple of weeks.
 Some of the symptoms include fever, rashes, a sore throat, and swollen glands.
 However, not everyone gets these symptoms.

 After experiencing seroconversion illness, the person will probably test positive on HIV tests that detect antibodies to HIV.
 It takes a few weeks or months for someone who’s been infected with HIV to develop antibodies to the virus.